 Why is the event being held?

 The event is being run to promote ‘exercise is medicine’ and is also a tribute to our dogs who keep us active.
-The event organiser’s aim is to provide participants with an enjoyable running experience with their dogs utilising an event atmosphere.
+The event organiser’s aim is to provide participants with a safe and enjoyable exercise experience with their dogs whilst utilising an event atmosphere.

 Is there any medical support?